 - Know your family’s eye history.
 Ask around and be prepared to tell your eye doctor who in your family has or had AMD.

 - Diet and exercise.
-Eating a healthy diet and getting exercise have been shown to protect against AMD, according to the NEI.
+Eating a healthy diet and getting exercise have been shown to protect against AMD.